At which campus can I study this program?

 Opportunities for Graduate Studies

-Many students in Kinesiology are looking to attend graduate or professional school after they complete their undergraduate program.
-Kinesiology students are often interested in careers in physical therapy, occupational therapy, physician’s assistant, medical school, dentistry, nursing, or chiropractic school.
-Students may also opt to attend graduate programs in Kinesiology to advance their understanding in one of the sub-disciplines in the field.
-The Kinesiology undergraduate program includes many of the prerequisite courses needed for many of these post-bachelor programs, providing students with a strong scientific foundation for further study.
+Many students in Kinesiology aim to pursue graduate or professional school after they complete their undergraduate program.
+Kinesiology students are often interested in careers in physical therapy, athletic training, occupational therapy, physician’s assistant, medical school, dentistry, nursing, or chiropractic school.
+Students may also opt to attend graduate programs in Kinesiology to advance their understanding in one of the sub-disciplines of the field.
+The Kinesiology undergraduate program includes many of the prerequisite courses needed for a variety of these post-bachelor programs, providing students with a strong scientific foundation for further study.

 MORE INFORMATION ABOUT OPPORTUNITIES FOR GRADUATE STUDIES